-- Flowering vine with bright hues of white cluster flowers, yellow leaves in the fall, and red bark in the winter
+- Composed of a flowering vine with bright hues of white cluster flowers, yellow leaves in the fall, and red bark in the winter.

-- Will require and prefer a wall, trellice, or other structure to climb up
+- Will require and prefer a wall, trellis, or other structure to climb up.

-- Will tolerates most light conditions, including low level light
+- Will tolerate most light conditions, including low-level light.

-- If the planting location is to shady, the plant will not flower as much
+- Growth depends on planting location; the plant will not flower as much in shady areas.

-The ideal time to plant this is early summer.
-If planted in the summer make sure that it has enough water, to avoid drying out.
-Plant your climbing hydrangea in a low lighted area, but not overly shady.
-Indirect sunlight for 4 hours a day seems ideal.
-If you are a southern gardener, be careful not to plant in a full sun location, this would be a location that receives 6 or more hours of light a day.
+The ideal time to plant this flower is early summer.
+If planted in the summer, make sure that it has enough water to avoid drying out.
+Plant your climbing hydrangea in a low-lighted area, but not overly shady.
+Indirect sunlight for four hours a day seems ideal.
+If you are a southern gardener, be careful not to plant in a full sun location; this would be a location that receives six or more hours of light a day.

-This plant prefers moist, well drained soil, but if that is not possible plant the root ball a few inches above ground so that the part above ground slopes down.
+This plant prefers moist, well-drained soil.
+If that is not possible, plant the root ball a few inches above the ground so that the part above the ground slopes down.
 If soil conditions are not a concern, plant it in a hole 2x the size of the root ball level with the ground.
 Use some organic compound such as peat moss mixed with the soil, and give it a nice long drink of water.
-When finish a good topping of mulch will help it retain moisture.
+When finished, add a good topping of mulch to help it retain moisture.

-It is not advised to plant this next to aluminum or vinyl siding because rootlets when removed can leave markings on these materials.
-Preferred locations would be along fences, large trees, pergolas, or possibly masonry structures as long as you don't mind a little rootlet marks.
+It is not advised to plant this next to aluminum or vinyl siding because rootlets when removed, can leave markings on these materials.
+Preferred locations would be along fences, large trees, pergolas, or possibly masonry structures as long as you don't mind a little rootlet mark.

 They also look great in large pots with support trellises.

-Climbing hydrangeas tolerate just about all levels of light, but seem to do best with even levels of low lighting, this help produce the big lovely flowers everyone wants.
+Climbing hydrangeas tolerate just about all levels of light but seem to do best with even levels of low lighting.
+This helps produce the big lovely flowers everyone wants.

 Climbing hydrangeas require a consistent moisture level of 1" per week.
 Supplement rainwater to maintain this level and make sure your plants are properly watered during periods of drought

-First year it sleeps, next it creeps, then it leaps!
+The first year it sleeps, next, it creeps, then it leaps!
 Be patient, kind and gentle to this plant and you will reap the rewards.
-Since this plant take some time to mature, pruning should not typically be done in the first 2–3 years.
+Since this plant takes some time to mature, pruning should not typically be done in the first 2–3 years.
 However since this is a vine plant, pruning should be done after it blooms and especially if it starts growing out of control, they do tend to do that!

 This plant has little to no issues with insects or disease.